aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 Fraud detection is a critical challenge that spans various industries, from finance and e-commerce to telecommunications.
 As transactions and data sources continue to grow in volume, traditional rule-based systems and machine learning models often struggle to keep up with the complexity and ever-evolving nature of fraud patterns.

 ### Current Challenges
-1. Icreased volumes for transactions and data sources
+1. Increased volumes for transactions and data sources
 2. Real-Time Detection Requirements
 3. Regulatory Compliance and Privacy Laws
 4. Difficulty in identifying patterns and anomalies